Updated 3 weeks ago

 Another thing to note is that you’re dealing with Tesla, and it doesn’t have the best reputation regarding reliability.
 While they say payments go out in March 2023, we wouldn’t be totally surprised if that timeline gets stretched out a bit.
 Plus, Tesla is wishy-washy about the payment schedule - it could be an annual payment or multiple payments, it’s entirely up to Tesla’s discretion.
 The saving grace here is that the VPP is part of the state-run ELRP program, so maybe we can trust them a little bit more to get payments out on time.

 Overall though, PG&E customers that have Powerwalls should definitely consider joining the VPP.
 The program does offer quite a bit of flexibility for individual participants, thanks to the Powerwall’s Backup Reserve and the ability to choose what events you participate in.
+It can also help you recoup the cost of a Powerwall quicker.
 Plus, it has a positive impact on your community and your wallet too.

 See how much you can save with solar plus storage